hngu/leetcode/0980_unique_paths_iii.md

 ### Solution:
 - Python version is the latest version
 - JS version is my original version
 - For both versions, an optimization you can make is use a seen matrix and set it to True and then reset.
 Similar to Word Search II.
+But if you do this approach, you need to remember to set seen[startx][starty] = True before kicking off the recursion.
 ```
 class Solution:
     def uniquePathsIII(self, grid: List[List[int]]) -> int: